 But we asked ourselves: What about drama?
 Is estimating the time of a finished filmed screenplay, as well as production time, by way of parts of a printed page really very 2014?
 No, we didn’t think so and a lot of producers agreed, so now you can – if you want – add…

 - Segment Time – the estimate time of the finished scene.
 This automatically adds up to…

 - Recorded Time – the calculated time of each added scene.
 In the script, it adds up to the calculated time of the all scenes that gone before.
 This means that you can easily check that plot points are in the correct time slots, as well as that the screenplay is the correct length for the time you had in mind.
 In the call sheet, Recorded Time adds up as the total recorded time that day.

 - Production Time – estimated production time for each scene.
 This adds up to…

 - Total Production Time – the calculated production time of all the scenes before.
-In the call sheet you automatically get the total production time and lenght of the day if you keep the schedule, including breaks.
+In the call sheet, you automatically get the total production time and length of the day if you keep the schedule, including breaks.